 This time, join Gurudev Sri Sri Ravi Shankar as he expounds on Chapter 18, the final chapter of the Bhagavad Gita: The Final Liberation, from the comfort of your home.

-Live commentary by Gurudev Sri Sri Ravi Shankar will be in Hindi.
-Live translation will be available in English, German, Dutch, French, Spanish, Russian, Chinese and Portuguese.
+Recorded commentary by Gurudev Sri Sri Ravi Shankar is in Hindi.
+Translation available in English, German, Dutch, French, Spanish, Russian, Chinese and Portuguese.

 About Bhagavad Gita

 The Bhagavad Gita is one of the ancient scriptures on the philosophy of life.
 It was narrated to the confused Prince Arjuna in the middle of a battlefield.
 This scripture transformed the prince into an unstoppable warrior, who was relieved of his dilemma and went on to win the war.
 Although 5,000 years old, it still holds answers to questions that have concerned man from time immemorial.